TallaKuate/AddressBook/README.md

 ---> And the AddressBook API that will actually manage the user addresses.
 A get request is implemented: get all user addresses grouped by city.

 2) An API Gateways that gives access to the microservices functionalities.

+An event bus can be used later in order to synchronize the data between the microservices.